Leslie’s (NASDAQ:LESL) Shares Gap Up to $20.15

-LESL has been the subject of several recent research reports.
-Berenberg Bank reissued a “buy” rating and issued a $31.00 price target on shares of Leslie’s in a research note on Friday, December 17th.
-Piper Sandler lowered their price target on shares of Leslie’s from $34.00 to $28.00 and set an “overweight” rating for the company in a research note on Friday, December 10th.
-William Blair reissued an “outperform” rating on shares of Leslie’s in a research note on Friday, December 10th.
-The Goldman Sachs Group raised shares of Leslie’s from a “neutral” rating to a “buy” rating and boosted their price target for the stock from $26.00 to $27.00 in a research note on Monday.
-Finally, Zacks Investment Research downgraded shares of Leslie’s from a “buy” rating to a “hold” rating in a research note on Wednesday.
-Two analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Buy” and an average price target of $30.92.
+Several equities analysts have recently commented on the stock.
+Piper Sandler lowered their price objective on shares of Leslie’s from $34.00 to $28.00 and set an “overweight” rating for the company in a research note on Friday, December 10th.
+Telsey Advisory Group reduced their price target on shares of Leslie’s from $38.00 to $30.00 and set an “outperform” rating on the stock in a research report on Tuesday, December 7th.
+Berenberg Bank reiterated a “buy” rating and set a $31.00 price target on shares of Leslie’s in a research report on Friday, December 17th.
+William Blair reiterated an “outperform” rating on shares of Leslie’s in a research report on Friday, December 10th.
+Finally, Zacks Investment Research cut shares of Leslie’s from a “buy” rating to a “hold” rating in a research report on Wednesday.
+Two equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $30.92.

-In other Leslie’s news, insider Steven M. Weddell acquired 25,000 shares of the business’s stock in a transaction on Tuesday, February 8th.
-The shares were acquired at an average price of $19.80 per share, for a total transaction of $495,000.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Michael R. Egeck acquired 101,700 shares of the business’s stock in a transaction on Tuesday, February 8th.
-The stock was acquired at an average price of $19.66 per share, for a total transaction of $1,999,422.00.
+In other news, insider Steven M. Weddell purchased 25,000 shares of the business’s stock in a transaction dated Tuesday, February 8th.
+The shares were purchased at an average price of $19.80 per share, for a total transaction of $495,000.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Michael R. Egeck purchased 101,700 shares of the business’s stock in a transaction dated Tuesday, February 8th.
+The shares were purchased at an average price of $19.66 per share, for a total transaction of $1,999,422.00.
 The disclosure for this purchase can be found here.
-3.60% of the stock is currently owned by corporate insiders.
+Corporate insiders own 3.60% of the company’s stock.

-Large investors have recently bought and sold shares of the company.
-Deutsche Bank AG grew its holdings in shares of Leslie’s by 78.2% during the third quarter.
-Deutsche Bank AG now owns 177,726 shares of the company’s stock valued at $3,650,000 after buying an additional 78,014 shares during the last quarter.
-BlackRock Inc. grew its holdings in shares of Leslie’s by 7.0% during the third quarter.
-BlackRock Inc. now owns 12,538,082 shares of the company’s stock valued at $257,531,000 after buying an additional 822,050 shares during the last quarter.
-GSA Capital Partners LLP purchased a new stake in shares of Leslie’s during the third quarter valued at approximately $205,000.
-BOKF NA purchased a new stake in shares of Leslie’s during the third quarter valued at approximately $739,000.
-Finally, Point72 Hong Kong Ltd purchased a new stake in shares of Leslie’s during the third quarter valued at approximately $214,000.
+A number of institutional investors have recently modified their holdings of LESL.
+Invesco Ltd. lifted its position in Leslie’s by 3.2% during the second quarter.
+Invesco Ltd. now owns 51,742 shares of the company’s stock valued at $1,422,000 after purchasing an additional 1,621 shares during the period.
+Morgan Stanley lifted its position in Leslie’s by 456.9% during the second quarter.
+Morgan Stanley now owns 1,233,361 shares of the company’s stock valued at $33,905,000 after purchasing an additional 1,011,882 shares during the period.
+Parametric Portfolio Associates LLC lifted its position in Leslie’s by 17.1% during the second quarter.
+Parametric Portfolio Associates LLC now owns 52,398 shares of the company’s stock valued at $1,440,000 after purchasing an additional 7,656 shares during the period.
+Private Advisor Group LLC lifted its position in Leslie’s by 145.7% during the third quarter.
+Private Advisor Group LLC now owns 25,622 shares of the company’s stock valued at $527,000 after purchasing an additional 15,194 shares during the period.
+Finally, Kestra Advisory Services LLC bought a new position in Leslie’s during the third quarter valued at approximately $243,000.

 Leslie's, Inc operates as a direct-to-consumer pool and spa care brand in the United States.
 The company markets and sells pool and spa supplies and related products and services.
 It offers pool chemicals consisting of chlorine, sanitizers, water balancers, specialty chemicals, and algae control; pool covers, including winter, solar and safety covers, leaf nets, cover reels, and cover alternatives; pool equipment, which comprise pool cleaners, pool pumps, pool filters, pool heating, and lighting; and pools, such as above ground pools, soft side pools, above ground pools liners and equipment, ladders and rails, and diving boards.